AleSR13/workshop_git/README.md

 ### Create and check out branches

-Create branches in your repo:
+Create branches in your repo (if not existing):

 ```
 # May fail if it already exists